InnerSourceCommons/InnerSourcePatterns/book/en/introduction.md

 ![InnerSource Patterns book](innersource-patterns-book-cover.jpg)

 {% hint style="info" %}
-You are reading an early release of the InnerSource Patterns book and may still find broken links, spelling mistakes, or other errors.
-Please help us to fix them to produce the best book possible :).
+You can help us to create the best possible book about InnerSource Patterns :).
 Learn how to [contribute to this book](contribute.md).
 {% endhint %}

 Welcome to the **InnerSource Patterns Book**.